-As an OKC Doula and midwifery assistant, I use essential oils for labor because they can be powerful tools.
+As an OKC Doula, student midwife, and midwifery assistant, I use essential oils for labor because they can be powerful tools.
 There is evidence from several different studies that suggest that aromatherapy can help in relieving anxiety and pain during labor for laboring parents.
-If you are interested in reading these studies, I have listed several resources below for you.
+If you are interested in reading these studies, I have listed several resources below.

 Disclosure: Some of the links below are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.